bscotch/stitch/packages/vscode/README.md

 To see the current list of known issues and feature requests, check out the [issues page](https://github.com/bscotch/stitch/issues?q=is%3Aopen+is%3Aissue+label%3A%22%3Akeyboard%3A+vscode%22).

+- 😕 **Code only**.
+Stitch leverages VSCode's power for editing *code*, and makes no attempt to provide visual editors for any type of GameMaker asset.
 - 😕 **Macro limitations**.
 The Stitch parser can only handle macros that are set to simple and complete expressions.
 There are no plans to extend the parser to support more complex macro usage.
 - 😕 **Extraneous Curlies**.
 To avoid some parser complexity, the Stitch parser does not support extraneous curly braces (`{}`).
 For example, if a random section of code (not following a `for`, `if`, etc) is wrapped in curlies, the parser will emit errors.
 - 😕 **IIFFEs**.
 Stitch does not support IIFEs (immediately-invoked function expressions), e.g. `(function(){})()`.
 This is due to parser complexity, but pull requests addressing this are welcome!